 - Tell the story of that incident, how it happened, what you felt.
 Listen to your partner’s story with empathy.

 Figure out how to make it better next time

 - What is one way that your partner can make it better next time this kind of incident happens?

-We fully understand that these questions are not easy to answer.
-They require a great deal of introspection and emotional energy.
-To figure out what is happening within yourself is difficult, and explaining what may be deeply personal experiences to your partner may make you feel scared and vulnerable.
-We all experience these emotions.
-But keep in mind that the preceding exercise can be of great benefit to your relationship.
+These questions require a great deal of introspection and emotional energy.
+To figure out what is happening within yourself is difficult and explaining what may be deeply personal experiences to your partner may make you feel scared and vulnerable.
+Everyone experiences these emotions, but keep in mind that the preceding exercise can be of great benefit to your relationship.

-When you and your partner consider these questions, when you connect the feelings that come up for you in the present with your experiences in the past, you gain insight.
-You start to understand what’s really going on in each other’s mind.
+When you and your partner connect the feelings that come up for you in the present with your experiences in the past, you gain insight.
+You start to understand what’s really going on in each other’s minds.
 This understanding is invaluable as you grow in your relationship together.
-As you learn the stories behind your partner’s triggers, you begin to understand where they are coming from – their sudden attacking or defensive behaviors in conflict start to make complete sense!
+As you learn the stories behind your partner’s triggers, you begin to understand where they are coming from.
+Their sudden attacking or defensive behaviors in conflict start to make sense.